zeroluck/docs/sources/reference/lib/using-scim.md

 String oAuthTokenEndpoint)
 ```

-### Adding an entity using SCIM2
+### Adding an entity using SCIM 2.0

-SCIM-Client API comes with two methods to add an entity, i. e. “createPerson” and “createPersonString”, for createPerson, you pass the person you want to add as ScimPerson object and you specify the desired media type format “XML/JSON” and SCIM-client API will parse the ScimPerson object into XML or JSON and send your request.
+SCIM 2.0 client API comes with two methods to add an entity using createPerson method.
+For **createPerson**, firstly, you can pass the person you want to add as *ScimPerson* object and you specify the desired media type format “XML/JSON” and SCIM-client API will parse the ScimPerson object into XML or JSON and send your request.

 ```
-ScimClient client = ScimClient.oAuthInstance(userName, passWord, clientID, clientSecret, domainURL, oxAuthDomain);
+Scim2Client client = Scim2Client.oAuthInstance(userName, passWord, clientID, clientSecret, domainURL, oxAuthDomain);
 ScimPerson person = new ScimPerson() ;
 person.setUserName("sunny");
 person.setName.setGivenName("GName");